-It is the Group's policy to enter into derivative transactions to hedge current, forecasted foreign currency transactions, and translation risk arising from certain investments in foreign operations with a functional currency different from the Group's presentation currency.
+It is the Group's policy to enter into derivative transactions to hedge current and forecasted foreign currency transactions, and translation risk arising from certain investments in foreign operations with a functional currency different from the Group's presentation currency.

 In 2018 the Group applied hedge accounting on the net investment in foreign currency in Naturex SA with the aim of being protected from the foreign currency risk on the translation of the investment in Naturex (i.e. EUR) into the Group's presentation currency (i.e. CHF).
 In total EUR 1,292 million of Euro straight bonds were designated as hedging instruments, corresponding to the net investment in Naturex.
-This resulted in a gain of CHF 7 million (2019: CHF 51 million), recognised in currency translation differences in equity in 2020.
+This resulted in a gain of CHF 57 million (2020: gain of CHF 7 million), recognised in currency translation differences in equity in 2021.

-In 2019 and 2020 the Group applied hedge accounting on the foreign currency risk related to the Euro straight bonds coupons, and to the acquisitions of Albert Vieille SAS, drom, and the cosmetic business of Indena.
+In 2020 and 2021 the Group applied hedge accounting on the foreign currency risk related to the Euro straight bond coupons, and to the acquisitions of the cosmetic business of Indena in 2020.

 In 2020 the Group also applied hedge accounting on the net investment in foreign currency in Ungerer with the aim of being protected from the foreign currency risk on the translation of the investment in Ungerer (i.e. USD) into the Group's presentation currency (i.e. CHF).
-The combination of a Eurobond and several cross-currency swaps as one single item are designated as hedging instrument for an amount of USD 544 million corresponding to the foreign currency principal cash flow of the cross-currency swap.
-In 2020, it resulted in a gain of CHF 51 million recognised in currency translation differences in equity.
+The combination of a Eurobond and several cross-currency swaps as one single item are designated as a hedging instrument for a total of USD 544 million corresponding to the foreign currency principal cash flow of the cross-currency swap.
+In 2021 it resulted in a loss of CHF 15 million (2020: gain of CHF 51 million) recognised in currency translation differences in equity.